-- After undergoing a disturbance, the meter shall: - recover to operate within MPE, and - have all measurement functions safeguarded, and - allow recovery of all measurement data present just before the disturbance and - not indicate a change in the registered energy of more than the critical change value.
+- After undergoing a disturbance, the meter shall: - · recover to operate within MPE, and - have all measurement functions safeguarded, and - allow recovery of all measurement data present just before the disturbance and - not indicate a change in the registered energy of more than the critical change value.

-10.3.3 Specific software requirements

-Risk Class B Risk Class C Risk Class D I3-1: MID, Annex V Active Electric The software shall recover from a d al Energy Meters (MI-003), article 4.3 isturbance to normal processing.
-3.1 Fault Recovery Specifying Notes: Date stamped flags should be raise d to help logging of periods of faulty op peration. ery mechanisms and an explanation of d tests carried out by the manufacturer Validation Guidance: Checks based on documentation:Check whether the realisation or f fault recovery is appropriate.
-Functional checks:Confirm correct functioning in the ne presence of defined influencing qua ntities and provoked errors. the firing of the watchdog.
-If any function has not been proc a cyclically processed microprocessor essed or - in the worst case - the m of the watchdog does not happen i nicroprocessor hangs in an

-Risk Class B Risk Class C Risk Class D
+Risk Class B Risk Class C Risk Class D NISK CIASS D I NISK CIASS C NISK GIASS D

-13-2: Non-legally Relevant Software and Dynamic Behaviour The legally non-relevant software shall not adversely influence the dynamic behaviour of a measur- ing process.

-Specifying Notes:

-legally relevant software is no t for real time applications of meters t ot inadmissibly influenced by legally n nt software are not inadmissibly reduce on-relevant software, i.e. the

-Required Documentation:

-Description of the interrupt t hierarchy.

-Timing diagram of the sof tasks. tware tasks.
-Limits of proportionate ru ntime for legally non-relevant

-Validation Guidance:

-Checks based on documentat ion:

-imits of the proportionate runtime for ner of the legally non-relevant software

-Functional checks:
+I3-1: MID, Annex V Active Electrical Energy Meters (MI-003), article 4.3.1 Fault Recovery The software shall recover from a disturbance to normal processing.

+Date stamped flags should be raised to help logging of periods of faulty operation.

+A brief description of the fault recovery mechanisms and an explanation of how and when it is invoked.
+And a brief description of the related tests carried out by the manufacturer.

+Check whether the realisation of fault recovery is appropriate.

 Confirm correct functioning in the presence of defined influencing quantities and provoked errors.

-Example of an Acceptable S olution:
+The hardware watchdog is reset by a cyclically processed microprocessor subroutine in order to inhibit the firing of the watchdog.

+If any function has not been processed or - in the worst case - the microprocessor hangs in an arbitrary endless loop, the reset of the watchdog does not happen in which case the watchdog fires after a certain time span and resets the microprocessor.

+Risk Class B Risk Class C Risk Class D Man Cidaa D INISK CIASS C INISK CIASS D

+13-2: Non-legally Relevant Software and Dynamic Behaviour

+The legally non-relevant software shall not adversely influence the dynamic behaviour of a measuring process.

+This requirement ensures that for real time applications of meters the dynamic behaviour of the legally relevant software is not inadmissibly influenced by legally non-relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the non-legal part.

+- Description of the interrupt hierarchy. - Timing diagram of the software tasks.
+Limits of proportionate runtime for legally non-relevant tasks.

+• Documentation covering limits of the proportionate runtime for legally non-relevant tasks is available for the programmer of the legally non-relevant software part.

+Confirm correct functioning in the presence of defined influencing quantities and provoked errors.

-The interrupt hierarchy is desig gned in a way that avoids adverse influe ences.
+The interrupt hierarchy is designed in a way that avoids adverse influences.

-Risk Class B Risk Class C Risk Class D
+I3-3: Additional Functionality9

-y ^s ample prepayment or interval metering nctions as specified by MID, Annex V A
+Additional functionality, for example prepayment or interval metering, should not influence the legally relevant measurement functions as specified by MID, Annex V Annex Active Electrical Energy Meters (MI-003), .

-Specifying Notes:

 Additional functionality is allowed provided it does not influence the legally relevant measurement functions as specified by MID, Annex V Active Electrical Energy Meters (MI-003).

-Required Documentation:

-See S1 to S3.

-Validation Guidance:

-See S1 to S3.

-Example of an Acceptable S olution:

-See S1 to S3.

-5 The manufacturer should always take into account the national requirements concerning additional functionality.
-6 With respect to interval metering additional guidance is given in WELMEC guide 11.2.
+&lt;sup>9 The manufacturer should always take into account the national requirements concerning additional functionality.

+&lt;sup>10 With respect to interval metering additional guidance is given in WELMEC guide 11.2.